Quick Links

 At our school, we know that everyone experiences life challenges that can make us vulnerable and at times anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.

-Meet our school dogs Zola and Myrtle:
+Meet our school dogs Myrtle and Zola:

 A school dog in a primary school offers benefits such as improved academic confidence, behaviour and attendance, and helps children to develop social and emotional skills like empathy and responsibility.
 They can also provide emotional support, reduce anxiety, improve motivation, and serve as a friendly, non-judgmental companion, which can be especially helpful for vulnerable children or those who are reluctant to engage.

-Myrtle belongs to Mr. Morris
+• Myrtle belongs to Mr. Morris

 Educational benefits